Tormented by DEPRESSION, and the medicine isn't helping?

 3) Capsaicin, a chemical found in chili peppers has been shown to positively affect endorphin levels.
 Got Tabasco sauce?

 4) Dr. Bihari’s LDN.
-A fascinating but unproven concept, still in its infancy.
+The best of the four, a fascinating but unproven concept, still in its infancy.
 I wish there was more clinical data to either prove or disprove this innovative idea.
+From everything I've seen and heard, I'd say this works about half the time.
+LDN should definitely be tried before resorting to opiates.

 Effexor: Different than all the others: